 And there's a scene within Matrix Resurrections that appears to poke fun at all of the time people have spent analyzing these films and their meaning.
 And I don't really think this is meant to be an insult to the fans, as so many people seemed to think after seeing the fourth film.
 I think it is meant to maybe suggest that a lot of this analysis is missing the point.
 Which was that The Matrix was a love story.
 And the sincere emotional bond between Neo and Trinity was the most powerful force of all, in the face of The Analyst's cynicism.

-The first phase of time is an era that Gen Z calls "Y2K."
+For me, The first Matrix film also represents a time and a place, and a particular vibe that went along with it.
+That's what I would have said, if I were sitting with those game developers at that table in Matrix Resurrections.
+That magical era in time that Gen Z calls "Y2K."
 For me, this also includes all of 1998-1999; because the "vibe" that The Matrix film expressed, the cultural zeitgeist, really had its heyday starting in 1998.
-Then it proceeded through 1999-2001 - right smack into the double whammy of the Dotcom Bust and the events of 9/11/2001, when the world changed forever for a lot of people.
-A period of time in which people felt optimism and hope, before that innocence was lost forever.
+Then it proceeded through 1999-2001 - right smack into the double whammy of the Dotcom Bust and the events of 9/11, when the world changed forever.

 This time period is also excellently expressed in musical form in Massive Attack's album Mezzanine, which was released in 1998.
 One of the tracks on Mezzanine, "Dissolved Girl," appears in the first Matrix, over Neo's earphones as he naps at his desk right before getting the fateful message to follow the White Rabbit.

-And lest I forget: it was also one of many films which came out at around the same time (1998-2001) with very similar themes.
-At turn of the century, Generation X was strugging with the idea of "selling out" and "leading lives of quiet desperation," i.e. giving up on youthful, rebellious ideals, assimilating into the workforce, and becoming obedient, reactionary consumer-serfs like their parents had.
+At turn of the century, Generation X was strugging with the idea of "selling out" and "leading lives of quiet desperation," like Neo in his "before-life" as Thomas Anderson.
+Giving up on youthful, rebellious ideals, assimilating into the workforce, and becoming obedient, reactionary consumer-serfs like our parents had.
+No one in 1999 was worried that all of this would change just a few years.

-At that time, a lifestyle full of material comforts and financial security that was devoid of any actual spiritual growth or individual expression seemed like a horrifying dystopia: and this was the crisis that turned up again and again in the media of the time.
-We had no idea how bad the dystopia would actually be, or that even basic necessities would be beyond the reach of many of us.
+No, the anxiety that seemed to be gripping Generation X as we came of age was that, like the Boomers before us, we would settle for bland, materialistic lives of comfortable but tedious mediocrity instead of seeking any kind of real enlightenment or creative fulfillment.
+A lifestyle full of material comforts and financial security that was devoid of any actual spiritual growth or individual expression seemed like a horrifying dystopia to some: and this was the crisis that turned up again and again in the media of the time (Dark City, The Truman Show, Fight Club, etc.) We had no idea what form the dystopia would actually take when it came, or that even basic necessities would be beyond the reach of many of us.

 I saw The Matrix during the first week of its original release in 1999.
 I was 21 years old, in between stints at college, and still living with my parents and working in a movie theater in Dallas, TX.
 My job made it possible for me to get free passes for my friends.